Funding opportunity

 Webinar for potential applicants

-We will hold a webinar (date to be confirmed) to will provide more information about the funding opportunity and a chance to ask questions.
+We held a webinar on 13 May 2025.
+This provided more information about the funding opportunity and a chance to ask questions.

 Research disruption due to COVID-19